ydvvpn197-netizen/projectglocal/docs/PRODUCT_BRIEF.md

-# Local Social Hub - Product Brief
+# Glocal - Product Brief

 ## Project Overview

-**Local Social Hub** is a comprehensive community platform that combines the best features of Reddit, BookMyShow, and local discovery apps to create a hyper-local social networking experience.
+**Glocal** is a comprehensive community platform that combines the best features of Reddit, BookMyShow, and local discovery apps to create a hyper-local social networking experience.
 The platform enables users to discover, engage, and connect with their local community through news, events, artist bookings, community discussions, and location-based content.

 **Core Value Proposition**: A one-stop platform where users can access everything local - from news and events to community discussions and artist bookings - all personalized based on their location and interests.